jiangyigithub/my_offer/longman3000/vlog/26pick.md

 ## 4
 **politics**
+`/ˈpɒlə/`
 Tom is studying for a degree in politics.

 **poll**
+The latest public opinion poll showed that 25% of us consider ourselves superstitious.

 **pollution**
+The costs of pollution control must be considered.

 **pond**
+`/pɒn/`
+pond < lake

 **pool**
+Both partners put money into a common pool.

 **poor**
+It's the government's responsibility to help the poor.

 **pop**
+The lid popped open and juice spilled all over the floor.

 **popular**
+`/pɒpjə/`
+Coffee is probably the most popular drink in the world.

 **population**
+`/ˈleɪ/`
+Nearly 70 percent of the population still live in the countryside.

 **pose**
+`/z/`
+The events pose a challenge to the church's leadership.

 ## 5
 **possess**